 Some parents try to avoid their child support obligation by purposely lowering or hiding their incomes.
 But courts have ways of dealing with this behavior.

-To calculate child support, South Dakota law presumes that most parents can work at least 35 hours a week at the state's minimum wage.
+For the purposes of calculating child support, South Dakota law presumes that most parents are able to work at least 35 hours a week at the state's minimum wage.
 Parents may overcome this presumption with evidence proving that they are incapable of that level of work.

 Judges may impute (assign) income to any parent who: